Sir John Philipps, 4th Baronet

 Philipps became one of the prominent early members of the Society for Promoting Christian Knowledge, and the main promoter of the charity school movement in Wales.
 He was a patron of George Whitfield and a friend of John Wesley.
 He was also a patron of Griffith Jones who became his son-in-law, and of two editions of the Welsh Bible.
 In 1730 he collected several hundred pounds from among his acquaintance for the relief of Polish Protestants who were suffering persecution.

-Philipps died on 5 January 1737 in a sudden apoplectic fit while sitting at home in Bartlett's Buildings, Holborn.
+Philipps died on 5 January 1737 in a sudden apoplectic fit while sitting at home in Bartlett's Buildings, Holborn, City of London.
 He was buried on 28 January 1737 at St Mary's Haverfordwest where his epitaph states ‘his constant aim was to promote the cause of virtue and religion’.
 He had three son and four daughters of whom three children predeceased him.
 He was succeeded by his eldest son Erasmus.
 Two of his sons also sat in Parliament.